benjaminselfridge/propcheck/README.md

 $ cabal install
 ```

-This will install all dependencies, as well as the project, in your
+This should install all dependencies, as well as the project, in your
 default installation directory (usually ~/.local/bin).
 If you add that
 directory to your path, you should be able to run the "check"
 executable.